09 Sep 21 by justatest

 The tree´s heart here would then reflect that mother´s love.

-Passing by both heart and breast, the spiraling motion of the helix changes direction (from clockwise to anti-clockwise) as if to indicate a newly-acquired sense of self and a growing independence from maternal protection.
+Bypassing both heart and breast, the direction of the helix changes (from spiral clockwise to anti-clockwise) as if to indicate a newly-acquired sense of self and a growing independence from maternal protection.

 Once the upward spiral attains maximum growth, it then divides and separates like offspring into individual and unique characters who, emboldened with their mother's care, spontaneously spring bravely free, up and out into the world.